-The Nechako Gold Property, British Columbia is owned 75% by Endurance and 25% by Amarc Resources Ltd. Several mineral claims comprising the property were allowed to lapse during the year.
-No further exploration is recommended on the Nechako Gold Project.
+The Nechako Gold Property, British Columbia is owned 75% by Endurance and 25% by Amarc Resources Ltd. No further exploration is recommended on the Nechako Gold Project.

-The Company also retains an NSR interest in an exploration and evaluation asset in Ontario.
+The Company also retains minor NSR interests in an exploration and evaluation asset in Ontario.